 Athletes get far on physical ability, but what separates the truly elite from the rest is how they use their minds.
 Having a strong mindset can be one of the most powerful tools for succeeding in the face of competition.

 According to Shilagh Mirgain, distinguished psychologist at UW Health, we can all learn from how Olympic athletes mentally prepare for their sport to improve our own performance in challenging situations, whether it’s competing as an amateur athlete, giving a presentation at work, playing an instrument, taking a test or doing a project at home.

-A strong mind may not win an Olympic medal, but a weak mind will lose you one, Mirgain says.
+A strong mind might not win an Olympic medal, but a weak mind will lose you one, Mirgain said.
 She offers the following mental skills to improve any aspect of our performance in stressful situations:

 Access an optimal zone of performance: Olympic athletes recognize the zone where they perform the best.
 Finding the right physiological and emotional state often enables athletes to best compete.
 We can learn to access our own optimal zone by identifying a time when we performed well and thinking about the characteristics that went into doing our best, then bringing those same qualities to an upcoming task.